namuan/snapscan/README.md

 This command will install all required dependencies using pip.
 If you need to upgrade any of these dependencies, simply re-run this command.

+## Building the package

+To build the SnapSpan package, run `make package`.
+This will create a tarball of the project in the `dist` directory.

 ## Contributing

 Contributions are welcome!
 Please create a new issue to discuss changes or propose new features.